soumend80/Matlab/HolmarcXYZController_Matlab/README.md

 # HolmarcXYZControlMatlab
-Homarc XYZ Controller is a controller that controls 3 motors at the same time.
+Homarc XYZ Controller is a high-precision microposition controller.